 The generation is triggered when building the application or after a change done in any PO or \.nls.list files.
 This allows to always have the Java interfaces up-to-date with the translations and to use them immediately.

-The NLS API module must be added to the module.ivy of the MicroEJ Application project to use the NLS library.
+The NLS-PO module must be added to the module.ivy of the Application project.

 '''

 <dependency org="com.microej.library.runtime" name="nls-po" rev="2.2.0"/>

 '''